-The smaller, plenary conference format of our annual symposium, in contrast to the large conferences we attend, provides an opportunity for rich intellectual stimulation and discussion among committed historians.
+ASHR has sponsored symposia since 1986.
+The plenary format of our symposia, in contrast to large conferences with lots of competing programming, provides an opportunity for rich discussion among committed historians of rhetoric.

 Leadership in Historical Studies of Rhetoric